San Diego sheriff agrees to share immigration information

 Robert Brewer, the U.S. attorney in San Diego, said the sheriff’s department complied with two subpoenas that were due this week.
 Information on two others is due next week.

-ICE issued its latest round of subpoenas Friday to several agencies in Oregon — the Oregon State Police, Hillsboro Police Department, Wasco County Sheriff’s Office and Clackamas County Sheriff’s Office,
+ICE issued its latest round of subpoenas Friday to several agencies in Oregon — the Oregon State Police, Hillsboro Police Department, Wasco County Sheriff’s Office and Clackamas County Sheriff’s Office.